earthly/website/blog/_posts/2022-05-18-kubernetes-persistent-volumes.md

 ### Volume Mode

 A `volumeMode` of `Filesystem` is the default, and usually desired, behavior.
 It means the volume will be mounted into pods as a directory in each pod's filesystem.
-The alternative value of `Block` presents the volume as a raw block storage device without a preconfigured filesystem.
+The alternative value of `Block` presents the volume as a raw block storage device without a pre-configured filesystem.

 ### Storage Classes